How Does Maximizing Corporate Credit Card Cashback Arbitrage Work?

 return net_yields, total_arbitrage_profit

-Section 4: Corporate Credit Card Rewards Optimization Matrix
+How Does Corporate Credit Card Rewards Optimization Matrix Work?

 Spend CategoryStandard Wire Transfer FeeCards Arbitrage Platform FeeCard Reward RateNet Arbitrage Yield